RaspAP/raspap-docs/docs/tailscale.md

 !!! tip Tip
     The Raspberry Pi 5, with its Broadcom BCM54210 network controller, is capable of ethernet speeds of up to 2.5 Gigabits/s (2500 Mbps).
 This is a 2.5x improvement in wired networking performance over the Raspberry Pi 4.
 Both devices are suitable for hosting an exit node, but if you need maximum throughput, best results are obtained with a Raspberry Pi 5 or similar Debian-capable device.

-This insures that internet traffic is secured for all the devices connected in your tailnet, regardless of the physical network they're using (ethernet, wireless, cellular, and so on).
+This ensures that internet traffic is secured for all the devices connected in your tailnet, regardless of the physical network they're using (ethernet, wireless, cellular, and so on).

 ## Installation
 RaspAP's Tailscale VPN integration is available as an Insiders-only plugin that may be installed from the **System > Plugins** tab.
 Simply choose **Details** corresponding to the plugin, then **Install now** from the pop-up dialog.